Camp Lejeune Marine awarded after saving neighbor’s life

-MARINE CORPS BASE CAMP LEJEUNE, N.C. – A Camp Lejeune marine is being recognized for his actions off the field.
+CAMP LEJEUNE, N.C. – A Camp Lejeune Marine is being recognized for his actions off the field.

 In early November, Corporal Wesley D. Smith, a machine gunner, was at his home when a neighbor alerted him that her husband needed urgent assistance.